-- To take your life and career in a new direction.
+- To become your own boss and take your life and career in a new direction.

-- With ideas to promote your small business.
+- Web.com can help you with smart ideas to promote your business.

 You’re ready to take your life and career in a new direction.
 For the longest time, you’ve dreamed of making your work really matter, by starting a business and becoming your own boss.
 You know it’s time to follow your passion.
 What’s next?